Tiqr/website/technical/protocol/index.md

 ### enrollment_url
 The _erollemnt_url_ uses a custom URL scheme or universal link to start the enrollment process of a new user in the Tiqr client and to transfer the _metadata_url_ to the client.
 The _enrollment_url_ is transferred to the Tiqr client by the user scanning a QR code of by a clickable link.

-There are two formats defined for the enrollemt URL
+There are two formats defined for the enrollment URL

 #### Custom URL Scheme